Background pattern

 This medication contains lactose.
 If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-Follow exactly the medication administration instructions indicated by your doctor or pharmacist.
+Follow the administration instructions of the medication indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-Do not administer this medication to children under 6 years old unless a medical decision is made and under strict supervision of a specialist (pediatrician, neurologist, psychiatrist, anesthesiologist, and intensivist) who will determine the appropriate dose.
+Do not give this medication to children under 6 years old unless it is done after a medical decision and under strict supervision of a specialist (pediatrician, neurologist, psychiatrist, anesthesiologist, and intensivist) who will determine the appropriate dose.

-• Your doctor will prescribe a low dose and gradually increase it to reach the appropriate dose.
+• Your doctor will prescribe a low dose and gradually increase it until the appropriate dose is reached.

-• The dose will depend on your condition and your response to treatment.
+• The dose will depend on your condition and response to treatment.

-• The treatment duration should be as short as possible.
+• The duration of treatment should be as short as possible.
 In general, treatment should not exceed 8 to 12 weeks.

 Use in adults

 The recommended dose is 2 to 20 mg per day.
-Do not take more than 10 mg at a time.
+Never take more than 10 mg at a time.

 Recommended doses:

-Alleviation of symptoms in acute alcohol withdrawal:10 mg, 3 or 4 times within the first 24 hours, reducing to 5 mg 3 or 4 times a day, as needed.
+Symptomatic relief in acute alcohol withdrawal: 10 mg, 3 or 4 times during the first 24 hours, reducing to 5 mg 3 or 4 times a day, as needed.

 Use in children and adolescents